Laiteux/BlackChecker-Public/RankChecker.md

 - `<UUID:N>`: Will get replaced with the account UUID formatted with the chosen specifier (see [this](https://docs.microsoft.com/dotnet/api/system.guid.tostring#System_Guid_ToString_System_String_))

 ### Notes
 - Rank checkers are a JSON array of objects/requests.
-That means you can perform multiple requests, and play with the `stop` and `continue` properties.
+That means you can perform multiple requests, and play with the `stop` and `continue` properties
 - If the rank is empty or only consists of white-space characters, no rank will be assigned to the account
-- Cookies aren't shared amongst requests, and there's no way of saving/capturing them (yet).
+- Cookies aren't shared amongst requests, and there's no way of saving/capturing them (yet)

 ### Table of available request parameters
 | Name | Type | Description | Available | Default | Required |